Adam Platt: Journalism and restaurant criticism

 Prominent New York restaurateurs, including Mario Batali and Keith McNally, have taken issue with his reviews over the years, and in 2013 he was kicked out of Rich Torrisi and Mario Carbone's West Village restaurant, ZZ's Clam Bar.

 Personal life

 Platt is married to the architect Kate Platt.
-They live in New York City with their two daughters, Jane and Penelope.
+They live in New York City with their two daughters.